Due to the pandemic still present, the Home Office has provided further COVID-19 updates. Barar & Associates has summarised the updates below for you.

 If you are in the UK

 The first Home Office COVID-19 update is that the Home Office has extended the ‘exceptional assurance’ option.
-If your visa expires before the 1st February 2021 and you would like to leave the UK, but you have not been able to do so, you can apply to request additional time to stay in the UK under ‘exceptional assurance’.
+If your visa expires between the 1st March 2021 and 31st March 2021 and you would like to leave the UK, but you have not been able to do so, you can apply to request additional time to stay in the UK under ‘exceptional assurance’.

 If your application is granted, you will gain short-term protection against any adverse actions or consequences after your visa has expired.
 This is not a new visa or an extension of your visa.
 However, you will be subject to the same conditions of stay.
 This means that if your visa allows you to work or study, you can continue to do so during the period of your ‘exceptional assurance’.

 If you have a Tier 1 (Entrepreneur) visa and your business has been disrupted

 As explained in our previous article, Tier 1 Entrepreneur applicants are able to combine different jobs from different months (to reach a total of 12 months) to fulfil the 2 full-time job creation requirement for Indefinite Leave to Remain.

 Moreover, the new welcomed update is that employees on furlough can count towards the job creation requirement if they are paid or were paid at least 80% of their normal salary.

 Furthermore, if you do not meet this requirement and your visa will expire soon, you can extend your visa for a further 2 years if you can evidence that you have created at least 2 jobs and you have been unable to employ staff for 12 months due to COVID-19.

 If you have a Start-up visa and your business has been disrupted

 The Start-up visa is normally granted for a period of 2 years and extension or renewal of this visa is not allowed.